diffalot/diff.mx/_posts/2018-10-29-encrpted-root-on-raspberry-pi.md

 # Instructions

 *Compiled from the [arch linux arm install instructions] and the [arch linux arm cryptsetup instructions]*

+To begin with, the usb drive should be prepared on a running linux installation.

 ## Figure out the device name using `lsblk`